Vierbeuter/craft-module-field-type/README.md

     Teaser::class,
     // …
 ]);
-// register the lib's templates directory (for being able to render the sub-fields)
+// register the lib's templates directory (for being able to render the subfields)
 $this->moduleFields->registerTemplatesDir();
 ```